Ipstenu/dreamspeed/readme.txt

 <strong>I have a post and the links still are local, even though the images are on CDN.
 What gives?</strong>

-This is a very rare case, and currently only happens in two places.
-When you bulk-import content via the WordPress importer, it will (correctly) use the default URL of the site, not the changed one.
-Also when you have a mapped domain, it doesn't correctly filter the URLs to the mapped on
+This is a very rare case, and currently only happens when you bulk-import content via the WordPress importer.
+Currently it will (correctly) use the default URL of the site, not the changed one, so you'll have to search/replace them after the fact for post content.

 <strong>Why aren't my images found?</strong>